krutartha/RedditNLP/README.md

 13. Create Pie Charts

 **Note**: Ensure you have set the necessary variables in your local ***.env*** file!

 **Note**: We have alredy attached the general data scrape files in order to save time and API requests for the tester!

-**Note**: main.py may have to be run in batches (by commenting out code) to ensure that the Reddit API requests do not exceed the allowed amount.

 ## Project Idea